Azure/azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample/readme.md

             Attestation attestation = X509Attestation.createFromClientCertificates(device.getValue());
             ```

-5. In a command line, build your sample:
+5. In a command line, navigate to the directory `azure-iot-sdk-java/provisioning/provisioning-samples/service-enrollment-sample`
+    where the `pom.xml` file for this test lives, and build your sample:
     ```
     {sample root}/>mvn install -DskipTests
     ```